 Past Chair of Math & Computer Science Dept.

-Brian J. Shelburne, Associate Professor of Mathematics and Computer Science, and previously Chair of the Department of Mathematics and Computer Science, enjoys teaching courses in both mathematics and computer science (and now statistics).
+Brian J. Shelburne, Professor of Mathematics and Computer Science, and previously Chair of the Department of Mathematics and Computer Science, enjoys teaching courses in both mathematics and computer science.
 Originally (and still) a mathematician with a research interest in operator theory and Hilbert spaces (he published a paper based on his dissertation titled "The Operator Mz on Hilbert Spaces of Analytic Functions"), his interests shifted into computer science.
 An interest in the history of early computers led him to co-author with Chris Burton (from the UK) a paper titled "Early Programs on the Manchester Mark I Prototype" which appeared in the July-September 1998 Issue of the IEEE Annals of the History of Computing.
-A second paper "The ENIAC's 1949 Determination of pi" has been accepted for publication in the same journal.
+A second paper "The ENIAC's 1949 Determination of pi" appeared in the July-September 2012 issue.
 He also wrote a simulator for the "classic" PDP-8 computer which he uses in his teaching.
 A description of the PDP-8 simulator can be found in his article "A PDP-8 Emulator Program" published in the ACM Journal on Educational Resources in Education (JERIC) Vol 2.
 No 1.
 March 2002 (also see the article "Teaching Computer Organization using a PDP-8 Simulator" in the SIGSCE Bulletin - Conference Proceedings Vol 35 No 1.
 March 2003) or on his PDP-8 Home page website.